alexxuyaowen/maze/README.md

 - Press ":" then "q" to quickly save and exit the game.
 - Press ":" then "s" to save the game without leaving the game.
 - Press ":" then "n" to go the main menu (without saving).
-- Press ":" then "f" to turn on/off fullscreen (see the entire maze at no cost); this option is for the developers and not the players.
+- Press ":" then "f" to enter/exit fullscreen mode (see the entire maze at no cost); this option is for the developers and not the players.
 - Press "f" then "r/y/w/g/b" to manually change the appearance of the character to be "red/yellow/white/green/blue"; this option is just for fun.